natural connected prosperous

 Some information which may assist when preparing an application to install a standard septic system for a dwelling:

-In most cases, conventional septic systems are adequate however in certain cases the Shire may require the installation of a system which produces effluent of a higher quality such as an Aerobic Treatment Unit (ATUs).
+In most cases, conventional septic systems are adequate however in certain cases the Shire may require the installation of a system which produces effluent of a higher quality such as an Aerobic Treatment Unit (ATU).

 ATUs are small (‘package’) wastewater treatment plants.
 Due to the treatment and disinfection process, the treated wastewater from several systems may be used for garden irrigation.
 Some ATUs are also approved for phosphorus and nitrogen removal.
 ATUs must be on the approved list from the WA Department of Health.